nolanlawson/blob-util/README.md

 If you just want to work with binary data in the browser and not pull your hair out, then this is the library for you.

-This library offers various utilities for transforming Blobs between different formats (base 64, data URL, image), and it works cross-browser.
+`blob-util` offers various utilities for transforming Blobs between different formats (base 64, data URL, image), and it works cross-browser.

-This library is also a good pairing with the attachment API in [PouchDB](http://pouchdb.com).
+This is also a good pairing with the attachment API in [PouchDB](http://pouchdb.com).

 Building
 ----